 - 2.1 Prepare a year-end closing file to store all reconciliation documents and printed reports as described below. - 2.2 Cash accounts prepare the bank reconciliations for year-end balances per the bank statement to the balance per books for each account.
-The year-end reconciliation is especially important for preparing the final year-end financial statements to ensure that it is completely accurate.

-Show origination dates and description of each reconciling item.
+The year-end reconciliation is especially important for preparing the final year-end financial statements to ensure that it is completely accurate. - Show origination dates and description of each reconciling item.
 Prepare the necessary journal entries to adjust to the reconciliations.
 Prepare a summary of all petty cash and change drawer funds.
 Totals must agree with the general ledger.
-File all reconciliation reports in the year-end closing file.

-- 2.3 Accounts Receivable Print a detailed aged accounts receivable report and then reconciles it to the General Ledger.
+File all reconciliation reports in the year-end closing file. - 2.3 Accounts Receivable Print a detailed aged accounts receivable report and then reconciles it to the General Ledger.
 This can be prepared as soon as all invoicing for products sold as of year-end is complete.
-Calculate possible allowances for uncollectible accounts.
+Calculate possible allowances for un-collectible accounts.
 Adjust prior allowances to calculated amount.
 Write off any un-locatable differences.
 Retain a complete copy of the detailed accounts receivable, along with any reconciling adjustments in the year-end closing file. - 2.4 Inventory Once the results of the physical inventory have been compiled and entered into the accounting system, print out a full inventory valuation report showing quantities on hand and cost values, in accordance with practices described in INV102 INVENTORY COUNTS procedure.
-Review the inventory report for unusual variations and investigate, as appropriate.

-Once all discrepancies have been examined and adjusted, the report totals should agree with the general ledger balance.
+Review the inventory report for unusual variations and investigate, as appropriate. - Once all discrepancies have been examined and adjusted, the report totals should agree with the general ledger balance.
 If not, post the necessary adjustments to the inventory account.
-File the inventory count/value reports and any related adjustment sheets in the year-end closing file.

-- 2.5 Capital Assets The Treasurer maintains the Municipality's detailed listing of assets.
-The Borough Treasurer reviews expenditures within the accounting system that comply with the capitalization policy and determines what items to add to the list during the year-end process.
-The Treasurer may be assisted by a professional accounting firm retained by the Municipality. - 2.6 Other Assets Other assets include grant receivables and amounts due from other Borough funds.
+File the inventory count/value reports and any related adjustment sheets in the year-end closing file. - 2.5 Capital Assets The Municipality's audit firm currently maintains the detailed listing of assets.
+The audit firm will confirm with the Borough Treasurer what items to add to the list during the year-end process and supply the Municipality with a complete listing once the audit is complete. - 2.6 Other Assets Other assets include grant receivables and amounts due from other Borough funds.
 These should all be identified and documented.
 For example, a schedule showing grant receivable by grant number or a reconciling schedule of all Due to/from accounts for all funds.
-File copies of these documents in the year-end closing file.
+File copies of these documents in the yearend closing file.